Azure/azure-sdk-for-python/doc/quickstart_authentication.rst

 At this point, you must have:

 * Your client id.
-Found in the "client id" box in the "Configure" page of your application in the Azure portal
+Found in the "client id" box in the "Configure" page of your application in the Azure portal.
 * Your secret key.
 Generated when you have created the application.
 You cannot show the key after creation.
   If you've lost the current key, you must create a new one in the "Configure" page of your application.
 * You AD tenant id.
 It's an UUID (e.g. ABCDEFAB-1234-ABCD-1234-ABCDEFABCDEF) which point to the AD containing your application.